 How often do you see children as little as one year old being entertained by an electronic device in their pram, in the car or even at the dinner table?
 Not to mention, adults walking down the street with their heads down and eyes fixed on their smart devices.

-We are using the internet as a form of cognitive offloading.
-We are no longer devoting our cognitive real estate to remember anything that can easily be found on the internet.
-We do not try to remember phone numbers anymore since it can be stored on our digital devices.
-We are not required to remember data or facts , as long as we have access to the internet.
+Using the internet as a form of cognitive offloading is a common practice.
+We are no longer devoting our cognitive real estate to remembering anything that can easily be found on the internet.
+We do not try to remember phone numbers anymore since they can be stored on our digital devices.
+No longer are we required to remember data or facts, as long as we have access to the internet.
 With information readily accessible, we do not even need to remember directions as long as we have Google Maps.

 As Carr posits, “Google is making us stupid” and the way we think has taken a ‘staccato quality’.
 We often skim through sentences and paragraphs.
 The need to memorise important facts as we read feels redundant as the information can be retrieved again for us to go through.

 How memory impacts a child’s future

 Adults are considered digital immigrants.
 We were born and brought up before the widespread use of digital technology and devices, whilst our children, the digital natives, were born in an era where technology is omnipresent in our daily life.

 Given that we, the digital immigrants, are outsourcing our memory to the internet or Google, it would be careless of us not to consider some vital questions: